vkahlon/ogma-crypto/README.md

 - Investors can search for a cryptocurrency and get its information in a table format.
 - Investors can save a crypto's table of information.
 - Investors can edit or delete a crypto's table of information.
-- Investors can view the 24 hour differences (price, volumne, market) of a cryptocurrency.
+- Investors can view the 24-hour differences (price, volume, market) of a cryptocurrency.

 ## Stretch Features

-- Investors can input two Crytocurrencies and recieve a table of comparison info.
+- Investors can input two cryptocurrencies and receive a table of comparison info.

 ## Preview